Article summary:

 Buyers now do more homework before they contact your team.
 They research, compare options, align internally, and narrow the field earlier.

-AI search and tools have made that way easier for them to shortlist vendors.
+AI search and tools have made it easier for them to shortlist vendors.
+(Often, these tools build the shortlist for buyers before they jump on a call).

 For services firms, it shows up as, “We found you through Google.”
-But what they often mean is they shortlisted your firm, then checked out your assets against competitors (often reviewing case studies, speaking with partner account managers, and reading your thought leadership).
+But what they often mean is that they shortlisted your firm, then compared your assets against competitors (often by reviewing case studies, speaking with partner account managers, and reading your thought leadership).

-If you’ve invested in those assets, you’ve made it easier for them to short list you.
+If you’ve invested in those assets, you may* have made it easier for them to shortlist you.
 If not, they probably added you to the pile because you popped up.
 But they’re seriously considering other firms.

 Buyers commit earlier: